farcasterxyz/protocol/README.md

 Farcaster is a community-created protocol for building decentralized social applications.

-Developers can use Farcaster to build new social networks, while the protocol handles the heavy lifting of decentralized identity and data storage.
+Developers can use Farcaster to build new, decentralized social networks, letting the protocol deal with the hard problems of managing user identities and data.
 Users can create a new account that they control and sign up to use any of these applications.
 Users are always in control of their data and identity and can switch freely between applications.

 ## Getting Started